rloutlaw/JavaSDKDocs/outlawSDKDocs/intellij.md

 }
 ```

-Update the value of the resourceGroup variable to a resource group in your subscription.
-Save your changes to the source code.
+Update the value of the `resourceGroup` to a resource group in your subscription and save your code.

 ## Run the sample